You want smart political talk without the meltdowns?

 He's not stopping.

-Now he really understands because he's been impacted, what it feels like to be justice impacted.
+Now he really understands, because he's been impacted, what it feels like to be justice-impacted.

-You know, whenever you can trust our justice system, people feel safer because they know that they're not under a corrupt, they're not under this whole whole thing of corruption.
+You know, whenever you can trust our justice system, people feel safer because they know that they're not under a corrupt, they're not under this whole thing of corruption.

 When you can have trust in it, it makes our community safer.

-He didn't just talk about it, he signed the first step act.
+He didn't just talk about it.

-And so far, Sean, over thirty thousand people have come home early.
+And so far, Sean, over 30,000 people have come home early.

 They are not out here committing new crimes because they were closely vetted.

-So when you try to tear down everything he's done, even when it's good for the comp country, something is wrong about that.
+So when you try to tear down everything he's done, even when it's good for the country, something is wrong about that.

 Something is sick about that.